neurotempest/public_bucket/pycardano/README.md

 4. `python3 send_tx.py`

-5. To register and delegate for staking, run staking.py script. once registered, you can run query_rewards.py script to get print the staking rewards :)
+5. To register and delegate for staking, run staking.py script. once registered, you can run query_rewards.py script to get the staking rewards listed :)